Kanazawa Station: JR (Hokuriku Shinkansen) platforms

 The departure melody used on the Hokuriku Shinkansen platforms was composed by songwriter and producer Yasutaka Nakata, who was born in Kanazawa.

 Hokutetsu platforms

 The platforms for the Hokutetsu Asanogawa Line are located underground, below the JR West platforms.

 Adjacent stations

 History

 The station opened on 1 April 1898.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR West.
 The platforms for the Hokuriku Shinkansen opened on 14 March 2015.

 From 14 March 2015, with the opening of the Hokuriku Shinkansen extension from Nagano, local passenger operations over sections of the Hokuriku Main Line running roughly parallel to the new shinkansen line were reassigned to different third-sector railway operating companies.
-From this date, Kanazawa Station will become the western terminus of the IR Ishikawa Railway Line of Ishikawa Prefecture.
+From this date, Kanazawa Station became the western terminus of the IR Ishikawa Railway Line of Ishikawa Prefecture.

+At the timetable revision effective 16 March 2024, the Hokuriku Shinkansen extended between Kanazawa and Tsuruga.
+All Thunderbird and Shirasagi limited express services were discontinued between Tsuruga and Kanazawa Stations.
+From the same date, the Hokuriku Main Line between Daishoji Station and Kanazawa Station was reorganized as the IR Ishikawa Railway Line, thus the former Hokuriku Main Line section of the station became exclusively used for the IR Ishikawa Railway Line including some through trains to the Nanao Line.

 Passenger statistics

-In fiscal 2016, the JR West portion of the station was used by an average of 22,668 passengers daily (boarding passengers only).
+In fiscal 2016, the JR West portion of the station (including the conventional line section later removed from the JR West operation) was used by an average of 22,668 passengers daily (boarding passengers only).